cdlate/resume/index.md

 ### Oct 2011 - Feb 2011 ###
 (<abbr title="Rocket Internet Gmbh, Sydney, Australia">Rocket Internet</abbr>)
-The team counted around ten developers, I joined them as **junior developer** since it was my first Aussie job my main focus was around development of new features and bug fixing on their **e-commerce** solution and merge core updates into our custom build.
+The team counted around ten developers; I joined them as **junior developer**, since it was my first Aussie job, my main focus was around development of new features and bug fixing on their **e-commerce** solution and merge core updates into our custom build.

 #### Methodology: Agile/KanBan, CI, CD.